“People, this is not a film. This is my song. Now pick up your shovel and dig.”

 NEITHER FISH NOR FLESH

-Batter-fried tofu, twice-fried fries, pickle slaw, and remoulade
+Batter-fried tofu, twice-fried fries, and tartar sauce

 Makes about 2 servings